We’re Built To

 - There are currently 3,550 properties in DuPage County that are considered industrial and flex space.

-- DuPage County continues to have the lowest industrial vacancy rate in the region at 5.2%, which has been declining almost continuously for the last five years.
+- DuPage County has one of the lowest industrial vacancy rates in the region at 5.1%, which has been declining almost continuously for the last five years.

-- The average rate for industrial properties is $5.64/nnn.
+- The average rate for industrial properties is $7.14/nnn.

 OUR PLAN IS THE DIFFERENCE.